xiaoxianyu-office/mm/Stats.md

 ```

-# Configuring a Mob with Stats:
+# Implementations with Configurations

-It's important to be aware that players get all of their base stat values from the `stats.yml` file, while mobs get only some of their base values from the `stats.yml` file.
+It's important to be aware that players get all of their base stat values from the `stats.yml` file, while mobs get only some of their base values from the `stats.yml` file: if another value is specified as one of their stats, that is applied.

+## Mobs
 This example features `Some_Mob` and three configured stats: `CRITICAL_STRIKE_CHANCE` as configured in the `Stats:` section, but also its `Health` and `Damage`.
 The Health and Damage stat types are natively handled in the typical format of a mob's configuration.
 Other stats that are configured on the mob are: `ATTACK_DAMAGE`, `ATTACK_SPEED`, and `MOVEMENT_SPEED`.
 ```yml